pokealarm/pokealarm/docs/configuration/events/egg-events.rst

-gym_name          The name of the gym. * gym_description   The description of the gym. * gym_image         The url to the image of the gym. * ex_eligible       True if the gym currently has an ex tag, False if not. is_exclusive      True if the egg is for an ex raid, False if not. park              The name of the park the gym is located in.
+gym_name          The name of the gym. * gym_description   The description of the gym. * gym_image         The url to the image of the gym. * slots_available   Number of open guard slots available in a gym. guard_count       Number of guards assigned to a gym. ex_eligible       True if the gym currently has an ex tag, False if not. is_exclusive      True if the egg is for an ex raid, False if not. park              The name of the park the gym is located in.